Firefox: Promotion

 Firefox was adopted rapidly, with 100 million downloads in its first year of availability.
 This was followed by a series of aggressive marketing campaigns starting in 2004 with a series of events Blake Ross and Asa Dotzler called "marketing weeks".

-Firefox continued to heavily market itself by releasing a marketing portal dubbed "Spread Firefox" (SFX) on September 12, 2004, It debuted along with the Firefox Preview Release, creating a centralized space for the discussion of various marketing techniques.
-The release of their manifesto stated that "the Mozilla project is a global community of people who believe that openness, innovation and opportunity are key to the continued health of the Internet."
+Firefox continued to heavily market itself by releasing a marketing portal dubbed "Spread Firefox" (SFX) on September 12, 2004.
+It debuted along with the Firefox Preview Release, creating a centralized space for the discussion of various marketing techniques.
+The release of their manifesto stated that "the Mozilla project is a global community of people who believe that openness, innovation, and opportunity are key to the continued health of the Internet."
 A two-page ad in the edition of December 16 of The New York Times, placed by Mozilla Foundation in coordination with Spread Firefox, featured the names of the thousands of people worldwide who contributed to the Mozilla Foundation's fundraising campaign to support the launch of the Firefox 1.0 web browser.
 SFX portal enhanced the "Get Firefox" button program, giving users "referrer points" as an incentive.
 The site lists the top 250 referrers.
 From time to time, the SFX team or SFX members launch marketing events organized at the Spread Firefox website.
 As a part of the Spread Firefox campaign, there was an attempt to break the world download record with the release of Firefox 3.
 This resulted in an official certified Guinness world record, with over eight million downloads.
 In February 2011, Mozilla announced that it would be retiring Spread Firefox (SFX).
 Three months later, in May 2011, Mozilla officially closed Spread Firefox.
 Mozilla wrote that "there are currently plans to create a new iteration of this website [Spread Firefox] at a later date."

 In celebration of the third anniversary of the founding of the Mozilla Foundation, the "World Firefox Day" campaign was established on July 15, 2006, and ran until September 15, 2006.
 Participants registered themselves and a friend on the website for nomination to have their names displayed on the Firefox Friends Wall, a digital wall that was displayed at the headquarters of the Mozilla Foundation.

-The Firefox community has also engaged in the promotion of their web browser.
+The Firefox community has also engaged in the promotion of its web browser.
 In 2006, some of Firefox's contributors from Oregon State University made a crop circle of the Firefox logo in an oat field near Amity, Oregon, near the intersection of Lafayette Highway and Walnut Hill Road.
 After Firefox reached 500 million downloads on February 21, 2008, the Firefox community celebrated by visiting Freerice to earn 500 million grains of rice.

 Other initiatives included Live Chat – a service Mozilla launched in 2007 that allowed users to seek technical support from volunteers.
 The service was later retired.

 To promote the launch of Firefox Quantum in November 2017, Mozilla partnered with Reggie Watts to produce a series of TV ads and social media content.